 Most feline lovers have a soft spot for all felines, including the scruffiest, most unfriendly ferals, but many will also agree that outdoor free-roaming cats — whether wild and homeless or allowed out unsupervised by their families – can also cause some issues.

 In Part I of this article, we’ll take a detailed look at these problems.
-In Part II, which will appear in our Apr-May issue, we’ll look at solutions that work for both the cats and the communities they live in.
+In Part II, we’ll look at solutions that work for both the cats and the communities they live in.

 What’s wrong with outdoor cats?